Updated Feb 19, 2026

 "Every single time your app... talks to a third-party network (searching google maps), app performance will suffer".

 Geographic location also matters.
-Since Adalo's servers are based in the United States, international users may experience higher latency when accessing data.
+International users may experience higher latency when accessing data from distant servers.
 This issue is compounded when apps fetch unnecessary data fields or entire datasets instead of just the information needed for a specific screen.
-Consider this: 53% of mobile users abandon an app if it takes more than 3 seconds to load.
-Clearly, optimizing API usage isn't just about speed - it's essential for keeping users engaged.
+Remember: 53% of mobile users abandon an app if it takes more than 3 seconds to load.
+Optimizing API usage isn't just about speed—it's essential for keeping users engaged.

 Once you've identified performance bottlenecks, you can take actionable steps to address them.
 Start by auditing automatic queries and limiting them to user-triggered actions.
 Instead of fetching all fields with a "SELECT *" query, request only the data that's required for the current screen.